TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/japanese-lunar-lander-with-nasa-rideshare-to-launch-this-month/" >🔗</a> **[SpaceNews]** Japanese lunar lander, with NASA rideshare, to launch this month
 - <a href="https://spacenews.com/new-guidance-from-space-force-acquisition-boss-the-traditional-ways-must-be-reformed/" >🔗</a> **[SpaceNews]** New guidance from Space Force acquisition boss: ‘The traditional ways must be reformed’
 - <a href="https://www.nasaspaceflight.com/2022/10/falcon-heavy-ussf-44/" >🔗</a> **[NASASpaceflight]** SpaceX Falcon Heavy to loft USSF-44 on first flight in three years
 - <a href="https://www.teslarati.com/spacex-falcon-heavy-rocket-tuesday-launch-dual-booster-landing/" >🔗</a> **[Teslarati]** SpaceX Falcon Heavy rocket rolls to pad for Tuesday launch, dual booster landing
 - <a href="https://spacenews.com/arianespace-partners-with-australian-space-tug-startup/" >🔗</a> **[SpaceNews]** Arianespace partners with Australian space tug startup
-- <a href="https://spaceflightnow.com/2022/10/31/falcon-heavy-rocket-on-the-launch-pad-for-one-of-spacexs-most-complex-missions/" >🔗</a> **[Spaceflight Now]** Falcon Heavy rocket on the launch pad for one of SpaceX’s most complex missions

 ### Launch-related News 🚀